liferay/liferay-docs/discover/portal/articles/001-content-sites/02-creating-a-site/05-nesting-pages.markdown

 # Nesting Pages

-When creating sites, you'll likely encounter situations in which you want to nest pages under other pages.
+When creating sites, you'll likely encounter situations where you want to nest pages under other pages.
 Such child pages (also called nested pages) let you create page hierarchies to organize content and functionality.
 For example, the pages for each lunar guide should be nested under the Lunar Guides page.
-Although this is a simple use case, note that pages in @product@ can be nested to virtually unlimited levels.
-This lets your site support even the most demanding hierarchies.
+Although this is a simple use case, note that pages in @product@ can be nested to unlimited levels.
+This lets your site support even the most demanding hierarchies, so long as you can design a UI to handle it.

 In this article, you'll nest the existing lunar guide page for Cody under the Lunar Guides page.
 You'll then create more lunar guide pages as child pages of